JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 Since understandding its deep humanitarian implications, I've bet my entire career that SPEEDEX works, and that it works stellar.
 Without true offers on the DEX, I see no future using today's technology in which I'd like a stake in this industry.[^works] Do you think Wall Street's time is up, as do the tousands of members in our grassroots community afflicted by their unadulterated theft? ⌛️

-[^works]: For time, I will omit further contemplations on [design principles](https://gist.github.com/JFWooten4/827e423f6d3f2f43801602d81d6adbc0) _in re_ prior [public discussion](https://groups.google.com/g/stellar-dev/c/GPjHIYPdud8/m/S6mFvpgaAQAJ), _quod erat_ appreciatively incorprated into CAP45. 🫱🏼‍🫲🏻 Tomer established this year that "you can't call classic order books from Soroban."
-Might we first "put a lot of effort into that" to rectify this limiting quandary, since contracts share the root account infrastructure ti hold classic assets?
+[^works]: For time, I will omit further contemplations on [design principles](https://gist.github.com/JFWooten4/827e423f6d3f2f43801602d81d6adbc0) _in re_ prior [public discussion](https://groups.google.com/g/stellar-dev/c/GPjHIYPdud8/m/S6mFvpgaAQAJ), _quod erat_ appreciatively incorprated into CAP45. 🫱🏼‍🫲🏻 [Tomer established](https://discordapp.com/channels/761985725453303838/1302004423483981924/1302262610409951275) that "you can't call classic order books from Soroban."
+Might we first "put a lot of effort into that" to rectify this limiting plight, since contracts share the root account infrastructure ti hold classic assets?

 Markets have proved time and time again the immense neccesity of limit orders as the base building blocks of liquidty for the tens of thousands of long-tail assets issuer on the network.
 The proven DEX is anything but the black box pictured above, whic is explciilt not the case for smart contacts, aggregators, and frontends.[^hidden-fees] Might an investment in efficient markets today serve the network's issuers for all eternity?